Pure Water Annie’s FAQ Series.

 What’s the purpose of the hole in the faucet body under the handle?

 The hole, indicated by the arrow in the picture above, is a drain hole.
 If the home’s drain is stopped up so that water can’t exit via the large drain tube on the faucet, the drain water simply backs up and dumps out of the faucet and (usually) onto the sink top.
+This is one of the reasons that people often curse air gap faucets.

 How do I fix the problem if water drains onto my sink top?

 You have to unstop the undersink drain pipe.
 Sometimes it’s only a small obstruction in the large faucet drain tube itself.
 In that case, you can usually fix the problem by removing the 3/8″ (larger) tube from the drain saddle and clearing it.
-Blowing through the large tube often clears it.
+Blowing through the tube often clears it.

 Is the gurgling sound I hear when the RO unit runs caused by the air gap faucet?